The Essential Backpacking Packing List

 Looking For Accommodation Somewhere?

-Wherever you’re travelling, if you’re looking for some accommodation ideas then we strongly recommend you check out Agoda.com.
+If you’re looking for some accommodation ideas for your travels, we recommend you use Booking.com to check your accommodation options!
 Whenever we’re making plans for a new destination, we always research the accommodation options first to check what’s available.
 That’s just our travel style.
-If you want to get some accommodation ideas for your adventure, check out the options below!
+If you want to get some accommodation ideas for your travels, check out the options here!

-I’ve organised all of my reccomendations in one place on Amazon!
+I’ve organised all of my recommendations in one place on Amazon!
 So if you decide to get any of my reccomendations, click here to find them all in one place!

 Come and learn more about Laura and Barry here